whatsapp

 Features:

-The APIs in REST can be served from multiple servers
+7. The APIs in REST can be serve from multiple servers

-REST services can be scaled to meet customer demand while achieving outstanding performance.
+8. REST services can be scale to meet customer demand while achieving outstanding performance.

 Which Web Development Technology Is Best for Your Project GraphQL vs REST ?

-While relatively new, GraphQL has earned much popularity in the web development industry and is being adopted by many big organizations because of its revolutionary benefits for the developer experience.
+While relatively new, GraphQL has earned much popularity in the web development industry.
+It is being adopted by many big organizations because of its revolutionary benefits for the developer experience.
 Conversely, REST is a robust choice for simpler applications with well-defined data structures and when caching and server-side website performance optimizations are critical.
 Let’s understand this by explaining it individually.

 When To Use GraphQL?